- Posted by Prof. Krista Nadakavukaren Schefer

 - On October 9, 2015

-- investement trade policy, investors, ISDS, state
+- investement trade policy, investor-state dispute settlement, investors, ISDS

 The rise of third party funding of investor-state dispute settlement (ISDS) brings up all sorts of questions.
 There are questions of procedure specific to investment arbitration – questions which have already started being addressed by experts.
 There are questions on how the funder’s nationality might affect the consideration of the investor’s nationality for purposes of a tribunal’s jurisdiction and whether the compensation paid by a host must include sums owed by the investor to the funder.
 The foreseeability of the use of third party funding might be an issue in the latter case, while more fundamental questions of the relationship between individuals and states in international dispute settlement are at the heart of the former.
 There are questions of how funding decisions themselves will influence what is considered a “winning” claim – a decision that may not have as much to do with the substance of the claim as with the viability of the funder receiving a sufficient return on its investment (see The Impact of Third-Party Funders on the Parties They Decline to Finance).
 Third party funding, in short, opens up a whole sub-field of investment law and trade policy questions, the answers to which may re-shape international economic law in ways that go to the heart of system.